Nursing Home Negligence and Abuse

 Missouri Nursing Home Negligence Law Firm

 Residents of nursing homes and assisted living facilities are often at their most vulnerable stage in life.
-People are generally admitted to nursing care facilities because they are unable to care for themselves and they more than likely need help with activities of daily living.
+People are generally admitted to nursing care facilities because they are unable to care for themselves, and they more than likely need help with activities of daily living.
 Entrusting our loved ones to a Missouri nursing care facility can be a tough decision.
 That is why it is truly unfortunate when these facilities do not live up to the promises they make when we decide to place a loved one in their care.
-And it's even worse to discover that your loved one has been the victim of neglect or has not received proper care.
+It's even worse to discover that your loved one has been the victim of neglect or has not received proper care.

 Our Attorneys Combat Nursing Care Abuse in Missouri

 Negligence isn't the only behavior that can lead to improper care at a nursing home.
 Nursing home abuse is also very common and occurs every day at different nursing care facilities around Missouri.
 Abuse isn't limited to violent behavior that causes physical harm.
 Victims of abuse may also experience significant emotional distress when residing in a nursing care facility.
 These victims often feel that they have no voice or no one standing up for them.

 The experienced nursing home abuse attorneys at our law firm take pride in standing up for the victims of abuse and neglect at nursing homes.
 Let us use our extensive knowledge and resources to aggressively fight for you or your loved one.
 We will stand in your corner and be the voice that champions any abuse or neglect that you have endured.

 It is important to be able to identify the different types of scenarios in which abuse can occur in a nursing home.
 There are multiple ways in which this can happen, and every way can cause great harm to the victim.
 While most people imagine the abuse to be physical, like a punch or slap, it can happen in other forms that might not be so noticeable at first.